What Is A Safety Plan?

 What’s In a safety plan?

-Safety plans are always individualized and collaboratively developed with the client and then shared and discussed with the family.
-Sometimes, they are created collaboratively with the client and their family.
+Safety plans are always individualized and developed collaboratively with the child or teen client, then shared and discussed with the family.
+But what exactly does a Safety Plan consist of?

 Warning Signs (Prompting Events for Distress)